Bevil Higgons

-Bevil Higgons (1670–1735) was an English historian and poet, He was born at Kezo.
+Bevil Higgons (1670–1735) was an English historian and poet.

 Life

-Higgons was the third son of Sir Thomas Higgons, by his second wife, Bridget, who was herself the daughter of Sir Bevil Grenville, and widow of Sir Simon Leach of Cadleigh, Devon.
+Higgons was born at Kezo, the third son of Sir Thomas Higgons, by his second wife, Bridget, who was herself the daughter of Sir Bevil Grenville, and widow of Sir Simon Leach of Cadleigh, Devon.
 In Lent term 1686, when aged 16, Higgons matriculated as a commoner at St John's College, Oxford, but shortly migrated to Trinity Hall, Cambridge.

 On leaving university Higgons entered the Middle Temple.
 His family were Jacobites, and his uncle Denis Grenville had accompanied James II to France.
 Higgons spent some years in exile along with his brother Thomas Higgons.
 After he was allowed to return to England, he and his two brothers were suspected in 1695 of knowledge of the conspiracy against the life of William III; Bevil was said to have dissuaded his brother Thomas from joining it.
 A proclamation for the arrest of George Higgons and his two brothers was issued by William on 23 February 1696.
 Their detention did not last long.

 The rest of Higgons's life was spent as a writer.
 He died on 1 March 1735.
 He was buried in Old St. Pancras Churchyard on 6 March 1735.
 The grave is lost and his name is not listed on the Burdett-Coutts Memorial to important graves lost therein.